cysouw/diathesis/text/c03_prepositions.md

 A different criterion to distinguish between the syntactical status of prepositional phrases is proposed by Schäfer [-@schafer2018: 445-446].

-### Identifying non-governed prepositions
+### Identifying non-governed prepositions {#sec:prepositions-definition-non-governed}

 Non-governed prepositional phrases are typically adverbial phrases, describing either a local \Next[a], temporal \Next[b], manner \Next[c] or purpose/causal \Next[d] situation.
-In many situations, such adverbial prepositional phrases do not allow for determiners after the preposition, like in *gegen Abend*, *aus Gold*, or *mit größter Sorgfalt*.
+In some situations, such adverbial prepositional phrases do not allow for determiners after the preposition, like in *gegen Abend*, *aus Gold*, or *mit größter Sorgfalt*.

 \ex.
  \a.
 Ich arbeite in dem Arbeitszimmer.